Literature in the Classroom

 And Many More…

-This is hardly an exhaustive list, of course.
-But these are some of the most essential reasons why literature is so important to education and why it should remain at the heart of the curriculum.
-Literature takes students out of their own lives and lets them experience things that are new and challenging, and encourages them to imagine possibilities and to think about ways the world could be different.
+Going back to the main question of this article - why is literature important?
+In summary, literature takes students out of their own lives and lets them experience things that are new and challenging, and encourages them to imagine possibilities and to think about ways the world could be different.
 Few textbooks could be said to do the same thing.